Warsaw: Economy

-Warsaw is the leading economic and financial hub of Central Europe, the Visegrád Group and the Three Seas Initiative.
-In 2021, the city's gross metropolitan product (GDP) was estimated at €100 billion, which places Warsaw 20th among the cities in the European Union with largest GDP.
-It generates almost 1/5 of the GDP of Poland and the country's national income.
-In 2020, Warsaw was classified as an alpha world city (also known as a "major global city that links economic regions into the world economy") by the Globalization and World Cities study group from Loughborough University, placing it on a par with cities such as Sydney, Istanbul, Amsterdam or Seoul.
+Warsaw is the leading economic and financial hub of the Visegrád Group and the Three Seas Initiative.
+In 2021, the city's gross metropolitan product (GDP) was estimated at €100 billion, which places Warsaw 20th among the metropolitan areas in the European Union with largest GDP.
+Warsaw generates almost 1/5 of the Polish GDP and the country's national income.
+In 2020, Warsaw was classified as a global city, because Warsaw is a major global city that links economic regions into the world economy.

 Warsaw's city centre (Śródmieście) and commercial Wola district are home not only to many national institutions and government agencies, but also to many domestic and international companies.
-In 2017, 423,000 enterprises were registered in the city.
-Warsaw's ever-growing business community has been noticed globally, regionally, and nationally; in 2019 Warsaw was one of the top destinations for foreign investors in Europe.
-In October 2019, Warsaw's unemployment rate was 1.3%, the lowest in the country.
+Warsaw's ever-growing business community has been noticed globally, regionally, and nationally.
+In 2019 Warsaw was one of the top destinations for foreign investors in Europe.

+The average monthly gross salary in the enterprise sector in the last quarter of 2022 amounted to 8,104 PLN and was 404 PLN higher than the average in the Masovian Voivodeship and as much as 1,450 PLN higher than in Poland.
+The highest gross salary was received by employees working in the information and communication section (11,701.47 PLN).
+There are 525,475 registered business entities in Warsaw, most of them in the districts of Śródmieście, Mokotów, Wola and Praga-Południe, 1.1 million people work in the enterprise sector.
+Warsaw has a well-developed office base, the office space is 6.27 million m2.
+The largest office buildings are Varso (63,800 m2), Warsaw Spire (60 000 m2), Forest Tower (51,500 m2) and P180 (32,000 m2), the largest projects under construction are The Bridge (47,000 m2) and Skyliner II (38,000 m2).
+The space resources of shopping centers in the Warsaw agglomeration in amount to over 1.7 million m2.

-Shopping and consumerism is an important component of Warsaw's economy – the high street of retail is New World (Nowy Świat) along with Krakowskie Przedmieście.
+In October 2019 Warsaw's unemployment rate was 1.3%, the lowest in the country.
+Shopping and consumerism is an important component of Warsaw's economy.
+The retail streets in Warsaw are New World Street (Nowy Świat) along with Krakowskie Przedmieście.
 These streets and their neighboring areas host many luxury stores and popular restaurants.
-However, most retailers choose to operate in central shopping centres and malls such as Złote Tarasy-Golden Terraces, Galeria Mokotów and Westfield Arkadia – one of the biggest shopping complexes in Europe.
-Luxury or upmarket goods as well as designer labels can be found in the Vitkac Department Store and around Frascati.
+However, most retailers choose to operate in the central shopping centres and malls such as Złote Tarasy-Golden Terraces, Galeria Mokotów and Westfield Arkadia.
+Luxury goods as well as designer labels can be found in the Vitkac Department Store and around Frascati.